 Walk Check in on Sunday Mornings

 When you arrive at the South Mall on Sunday morning, please check in with your Walk Leader.
-If you intend to meet the group at the coffee stop on the Sunday, please let the walk organiser know when you sign up on the Wednesday.
-This will help avoid any unnecessary waiting around for walkers on the Sunday morning.
-At the coffee stop can walkers kindly check in with their walk leader as soon as possible.
+If you intend meeting the group at the walk start or the coffee stop on the Sunday morning, please take note of the stated meeting time on the sign up form, so as to avoid any unnecessary waiting around for walkers on the Sunday morning and kindly check in with their walk leader as soon as possible.
 It is the walker’s responsibility to check in with the walk leader and not the other way around.
-Adherence to this will save a lot of time and confusion at the coffee stop.
+Adherence to this will save a lot of time and confusion at the start point/coffee stop.
 Car sharing is the normal means of transport.
 Each passenger sharing a car is asked to contribute €10 to the driver as a contribution towards fuel.
-There are usually plenty of volunteer drivers.

 Please inform your Walk Leader if you have any Medical condition or injury which may affect you during a walk. e.g. asthma, diabetes, sore leg etc.